wangjunicode/ScriptTemplateToolkit/Assets/ScriptTemplateToolkit/Readme.txt

     bar and click it or press key combination Alt+S to open the editor window.

-    Select "EditTarget"(example CSharp Behaviour) to browse current script template.
+    Select "Type"(example C# Script) to load the script template text to the "Text" area.

-    Open the corresponding [Template] and copy the text to "ScriptTemplate" text edit area and click the "Save" button.
+    Reference the [Template], edit the script template to apply your style in the "Text" area and click the "Save" button.

-    "ScriptTemplateModifier" will be work when a script(example C# Script) is created in Unity editor.
+    ScriptTemplateModifier will be work when a script(example C# Script) is created in Unity editor.
 --------------------------------------------------------------------------
   [Template]
-    Templates(example CsharpBehaviour.txt) in the path
+    Templates(example C#Script.txt) in the path
     "ScriptTemplateToolkit/Templates" provide reference to you.

     In fact, you can use the [Mark] to create your style script template.